Codex CLI Custom Model Providers: The Complete Configuration Guide

 env_key = "MISTRAL_API_KEY"

-You never place API keys directly in config.toml.
+Never place API keys directly in config.toml.
 An experimental_bearer_token field exists but is explicitly discouraged5.

 [model_providers.internal.auth]